 Needless to say, this excitement started the first week of January when we stepped foot into our [future] home, viewing it in-person for the first time.
 It was exactly what we imagined, and so much more.

 Now, let’s back up a few more months – October 2015.
-My husband spotted the home online and sent me the recurring text message of “Check this one out.”
+Ernie found the home online and sent me the recurring text message of “Check this one out.”
 Knowing we could not buy a home until March, what’s the point of looking now?
 We were no where near ready, but we did do some “window shopping” for homes for fun.
 So, as usual, I was waiting to open the link and see a home that would be out of reach.

 But, this time was different.